MAD9137/f2024/docs/assessments/projects/mid-term.md

 ### First View

 The initial view will be a TableViewController with a NavigationController embedded in it.
-The TableViewCells will display a list of all the Event names and dates stored in a Schedule object’s eventArray.
+The TableViewCells will display the Event titles and dates stored in a Schedule object’s eventArray.

 In this view, there will also be a BarButtonItem (a special type of button that can be added to a navigation controller) added to the right hand side of the navigationController atop of the TableViewController labeled “New”.